Disciplinary hearing: complete guide + free templates

 - Give them a chance to tell their side of the story

-That decision could be any of the following:
+That disciplinary action could mean any of the following:

 - No action

 - Demotion or dismissal

 In the next part of this post, we'll take a look at those options and break down exactly what they mean.
 We'll also give you access to some free written warning templates to help keep your disciplinary process on solid footing right from the start.

 When you're in the process of deciding what action to take, you should also take into account any mitigating circumstances that the employee brings forward.

 If you are satisfied with the explanation your employee gives you at the disciplinary hearing, you might well decide that you don’t need to take any further action.
 In this case, simply inform the employee that they don’t have anything further to worry about.